microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 * What role do the misconfigured protections on some EFI vars play?

-* SMM_BWP does exist on PPT but is not reported to be used.
+* SMM_BWP does exist on Panther Point but is not reported to be used.
 Why hasn't the FW been updated in light of Speed Racer?
   - A: As mentioned above, PRx registers seem to offer equal protection.
 And then there is FLOCKDN{clarify}:(Do they work on their own or is FLOCKDN necessary?).

 * Why is the ME reported to be in MFG mode?